larssonludvig/ArcRaidersTracker/README.md

-# Arc-Tracker
+# ArcRaidersTracker
-Arc-Tracker is a service that aims to provide information and data regarding the game [Arc Raiders](https://arcraiders.com).
+ArcRaidersTracker is a service that aims to provide information and data regarding the game [Arc Raiders](https://arcraiders.com).

 ---